 2. Sit Right in the Saddle

-Racing on Zwift?
-Smashing out intensive intervals?
+Smashing out intensive Zwift training sessions?
 When we work hard on the bike we often edge forward onto the tip of the saddle, thus moving the pressure from our sit bones to the soft tissue areas.

 Be aware of your position in the saddle and keep reminding yourself to sit back in the saddle.
 Why not use recovery periods to sit more upright and move the pressure back to the sit bones before your next effort.